tarantool/websocket/README.md

 Throw error if `wsserver` already listen.

-If error occurs during startup, check logs for error message.
+If error occurs during startup, check it using `wsserver:is_listen()` and logs for error message.

 ### `wsserver:is_listen()`